Frequently Asked Questions

 Can Amazon Explorer´s itineraries be adapted to my needs?

-There are expeditions that cannot be adapted, such as survival training and extreme expeditions.
-In these expeditions, it is necessary that the traveler is in optimal physical and mental shape.
+There are itineraries that cannot be adapted, such as Extreme Expeditions, Challenges and Survival.
+In these itineraries, it is necessary that the traveler is in optimal physical and mental shape.

 Where do you spend the night in the expeditions?